afarrukh125/AldwychImplementation/README.md

 It would be good to look at how to setup ANTLR and add it to a class path.
 A tutorial to setup the environment variables for Windows can be found [here](https://levlaz.org/setting-up-antlr4-on-windows/).
 This essentially aims to reduce the amount of writing needed to be done to generate the files from the lexer and parser.
 The `.bat` files I have used and added to my classpath on my Windows machine are included in the `bin` directory if needed.

 Setting up ANTLR class paths, however, is not necessary and will not be required for the rest of the instructions.
+It will, however, reduce the length of the commands that need to be entered significantly.
 The JAR files in the `bin` folder can be used directly if required.

 Given that the `AldwychLexer.g4` and `AldwychParser.g4` files are in the same folder as the ANTLR jar files, the following command compiles both the lexer and parser:

-`java org.antlr.v4.Tool Ald*.g4 -visitor`
+`java -jar antlr-4.5.3-complete.jar Aldwych*.g4 -visitor`

 This generates the visitors and all necessary classes from the `.g4` files. **The generated Java files will not have any package declarations by default, so use the drag method above, or otherwise to make that correct**.